Prosecutor to jurors: 'You will hear a crime scene scream of what happened to Timothy Coggins'

 Chief Assistant District Attorney Marie Broder admitted to the jury there will be problems with the case.
 In 1983 DNA fingerprinting was not yet an investigative technique and crime scene investigations weren't what they are today.

-Plus, she said, the original investigation -- conducted during an era in which residents say the Ku Klux Klan held rallies and parades in Spalding County -- was "horrific, shameful, incomplete" and closed far too quickly, just weeks after the murder.
+Plus, she said, the original investigation -- conducted during an era in which residents say the Ku Klux Klan held rallies and parades in Spalding County -- was "horrific, shameful, incomplete" and closed too quickly, just weeks after the murder.
 She conceded that half of the evidence from the crime scene is now gone.

 Witness testimony and physical and circumstantial evidence, however, will point to Gebhardt, who Broder said repeatedly boasted about killing Coggins -- though never by Coggins' name, only by "the n-word."